Week 1: What is an ecosystem?

 - What is the importance of understanding ecosystems?

 - How crucial is their conservation?

-Before we can begin to tackle the larger issues of ecosystems and how they have been compromised by human intervention, we must understand what is meant by ‘ecosystem’.
 By the end of this first week you will be able to explain how an ecosystem is defined, in terms of energy flow, and be able to define and use terms which are introduced in the videos and text and apply them to new situations and examples where appropriate.

 There is more than one way in which an ecosystem can be defined.
 In the following video Dr Mike Gillman highlights the difference between two schools of thought.
 One definition is that an ecosystem is an area where groups of organisms experience similar conditions.